blockchain-unica/rosetta-smart-contracts/contracts/bet/solana/anchor/README.md

 First, let's draft the main contract logic.
 Later on, we will fill it with more details and explanations.

 There are three available actions: `join`, `win`, and `timeout`.
-As the contract progresses through these steps, we need a location to keep the bet details: who are the participants, the wager, and the deadline.
+As the contract progresses through these steps, we need a location to keep the bet details: who the participants are, the wager, and the deadline.
 This is where the stateful approaches for Solidity and Ethereum start to differ the most, since in the latter case, the data is stored directly within the contract.
 Solana contracts, on the other hand, only contain executive logic.
 The necessary data is stored in additional accounts that are supplied as input.
-In reference to our contract, as can be seen below, we establish a `BetInfo` data structure which defines the  information that an account will contain for the bet.
+In reference to our contract, as can be seen below, we establish a `BetInfo` data structure that defines the information that an account will contain for the bet.

-In Anchor, all accounts involved in an action are provided through a context, which is an array of accounts with various constraints applied on them.
+In Anchor, all accounts involved in an action are provided through a context, which is an array of accounts with various constraints applied to them.
 Accounts associated with the `join` action, for instance, are included in the `JoinCtx` context.
-In addition to the account context, we can pass additional parameters such as the `delay` in the `join` action to calculate the deadline.
+In addition to the account context, we can pass additional parameters, such as the `delay` in the `join` action, to calculate the deadline.

 With this knowledge in mind, the following Rust code snippet demonstrates the core contract logic: